Gromit-Soft/gromit/README.md

 Along with OAuth2 support this library has support for other features like message handling in the UI, date formatting, safe HTML, and specialized CSS property handling.

+If you just want to use Gromit then download the latest from the [Sonatype Nexus server](https://oss.sonatype.org/#nexus-search;quick~gromit).

 Setting up the Gromit build environment
 --------------------------------------